This course is designed to enable you to become a successful teacher of mathematics.

 Over 150 days of the course will be spent in schools working alongside highly professional and well qualified colleagues.
 Specific subject knowledge training will enable you to build up a strong knowledge of the mathematics curriculum for Key stage 3 and 4.

-Timetables are designed to be progressive increasing in complexity over the training year.
-However, trainees are supported at all times to ensure a balance between challenge and support is met.
+Trainee timetables are progressive in design, however, trainees are supported at all times to ensure a balance between challenge and support.

 All trainees gain experience of both key stage 2 (upper primary) and Key stage 5 (post 16).